eunomia-bpf/bpftime/tools/README.md

 ## bpftime tool

-Inspect the shared memory status of the target process.
+Inspect or operate the shared memory status of the target process.